 If you were interested in drugs around 2011, you’ll remember Silk Road.
 It was the online marketplace that first introduced the world to postal order contraband—and inadvertently—Bitcoin.
-According to court documents the site facilitated approximately 1,229,465 transactions between February 2011 and July 2013 in sales of narcotics and with every sale, Silk Road took a percentage of the proceeds for the site’s administrator and founder—the enigmatic Dread Pirate Roberts.
+According to court documents the site facilitated approximately 1,229,465 transactions between February 2011 and July 2013, mostly in sales of cocaine, MDMA, heroin and various psychedelics.
+And with every sale, Silk Road took a percentage of the proceeds, netting around $79.8 million for the site’s administrator and founder—the enigmatic Dread Pirate Roberts.

 For the duration of Silk Road’s short life, the identity of this figure was a source of intrigue.
 Some speculated that Dread Pirate Roberts was actually several people, while others thought that the name was a pseudonym for a cartel.
 But these suspicions were put to bed in October 2013 when the FBI arrested a 29-year-old man by the name of Ross Ulbricht.